Akhil Iyer: Career

 Akhil started his career in Bollywood with the film Lekar Hum Deewana Dil playing the role of Mahesh for which he received critical praise.

 While he was based out of Bangalore, Akhil pursued his passion for acting with theatre groups like Dramanon & Artists Repertoire Theatre up til 2011.
-He then moved to Chennai where he signed Iruvar Ondranal and Nijama Nizhala..
+He then moved to Chennai where he signed Iruvar Ondranal and Nijama Nizhala.
 In 2013, Akhil made the move to Mumbai after signing Lekar Hum Deewana Dil.

+In 2024, Akhil and his wife opened the restaurant Benne in Bandra.